myAlcid/gis-test1-weather-api/README.md

-# gis-test1-weather-api
+# weather-api
-*Weather api - this is Api that can give you current weather data for any location on Earth.
-This is a pet project, where I`m trying to implement my knowledge in Java and Spring.*
+*Weather api is Api that can give you current and historical weather data from any location on Earth.*

 ## Configuration
 To start working with such API you should configure `application.properties` file: